Alaa-Elhfnawy/AI_FLutter_Project/README.md

 # AI_Flutter_Project
-a simple ML_flutter project to identify the type of animal
+a simple ML-flutter project to identify the type of animal